axshen/axshen.github.io/_posts/2021-03-23-object-detection-program.md

 ---
-title: A simple object detection program
+title: Object detection with YOLOv4
 categories:
 - projects
 layout: post
+description: Using a pretrained object detection model for detecting people in video data with Python.
+First part of the video data processing posts.
 ---

 **Part 1 of [Video processing at scale](/tech/2021/03/09/video-processing-at-scale.html)**